-This course involves instruction in further laboratory techniques appropriate to the growing competence of the students, and encourages exploration of the chemical principles being discussed in lecture through the use of laboratory experiments.
-One three-hour laboratory session per week with a laboratory fee.
+This course involves instruction in further laboratory techniques appropriate to the growing competence of the students and encourages exploration of the chemical principles being discussed in lecture through the use of laboratory experiments.
+One three-hour laboratory session per week.
 CO-REQUISITE: CHE1700